Major depressive disorder: Screening and prevention

-Preventive efforts may result in decreases in rates of the condition of between 22 and 38%.
-Since 2016, the United States Preventive Services Task Force (USPSTF) has recommended screening for depression among those over the age 12; though a 2005 Cochrane review found that the routine use of screening questionnaires has little effect on detection or treatment.
-Screening the general population is not recommended by authorities in the UK or Canada.
+Preventive efforts may result in decreases in rates of the condition of between 22% and 38%.
+Since 2016, the United States Preventive Services Task Force (USPSTF) has recommended screening for depression among those over the age of 12, provided that it would be diagnosed accurately, treated efficiently, and followed-up as needed; though a 2005 Cochrane review found that the routine use of screening questionnaires has little effect on detection or treatment.
+Screening the general population is not recommended by authorities in the UK or Canada for similar reasons, citing insufficient data.

-Behavioral interventions, such as interpersonal therapy and cognitive-behavioral therapy, are effective at preventing new onset depression.
+Behavioral interventions, such as interpersonal therapy and cognitive behavioral therapy, are effective at preventing new-onset depression.
 Because such interventions appear to be most effective when delivered to individuals or small groups, it has been suggested that they may be able to reach their large target audience most efficiently through the Internet.

-The Netherlands mental health care system provides preventive interventions, such as the "Coping with Depression" course (CWD) for people with sub-threshold depression.
+The Netherlands's mental health care system provides preventive interventions, such as the "Coping with Depression" course (CWD) for people with sub-threshold depression.
 The course is claimed to be the most successful of psychoeducational interventions for the treatment and prevention of depression (both for its adaptability to various populations and its results), with a risk reduction of 38% in major depression and an efficacy as a treatment comparing favorably to other psychotherapies.

 Management

 The most common and effective treatments for depression are psychotherapy, medication, and electroconvulsive therapy (ECT); a combination of treatments is the most effective approach when depression is resistant to treatment.
 American Psychiatric Association treatment guidelines recommend that initial treatment should be individually tailored based on factors including severity of symptoms, co-existing disorders, prior treatment experience, and personal preference.
 Options may include pharmacotherapy, psychotherapy, exercise, ECT, transcranial magnetic stimulation (TMS) or light therapy.
-Antidepressant medication is recommended as an initial treatment choice in people with mild, moderate, or severe major depression, and should be given to all people with severe depression unless ECT is planned.
+Antidepressant medication is recommended as an initial treatment choice in people with mild, moderate, or severe major depression, and is often given to people with severe depression unless ECT is planned.
 There is evidence that collaborative care by a team of health care practitioners produces better results than routine single-practitioner care.

-Psychotherapy is the treatment of choice (over medication) for people under 18, and cognitive behavioral therapy (CBT), third wave CBT and interpersonal therapy may help prevent depression.
-The UK National Institute for Health and Care Excellence (NICE) 2004 guidelines indicate that antidepressants should not be used for the initial treatment of mild depression because the risk-benefit ratio is poor.
-The guidelines recommend that antidepressants treatment in combination with psychosocial interventions should be considered for:
+Psychotherapy is the treatment of choice (over medication) for people under 18; and cognitive behavioral therapy (CBT), third-wave CBT and interpersonal therapy may help prevent depression.
+The UK National Institute for Health and Care Excellence (NICE) 2004 guidelines indicate that antidepressants should not be used for the initial treatment of mild depression because the risk–benefit ratio is poor.
+The guidelines recommend that antidepressant treatment in combination with psychosocial interventions should be considered: